LeoBlanchette/articles/the_divine_accounting/README.md

 Multiplication effectively reverses the act of division, allowing us to reconstruct the original grouped quantity--and what is now being **transferred or stripped**.

 The values in Gerahs imply a process having to do with redemption.
-The **144,000** recieve the kingdom of the beast.
+The **144,000** recieve the kingdom of the beast (Revelation 11:15, Luke 12:32, Revelation 2:27).
 This is implied in the framework: "Divided" is that which is given to another kingdom.
 In this case, the kingdom of the world goes to the elect.

 See the Process--Converted to Minas